Introduction

 This challenge aims to promote research on this topic through two distinct yet complementary tracks.
 By decoupling planning and control, we aim to explore the planning capabilities of vision-language models (VLMs), while also investigating the potential of end-to-end models for coordinated control across multiple robotic arms.

-August 1, 2025
+August 18, 2025

-Warm-up Round Begins
+Warm-up Round Starts

 September 1, 2025